muellan/metacache/docs/output.md

 #### Example Read Mappings Output

 run with options `-precision -ground-truth -omit-ranks -taxids`.
-Note that negative reference sequences in the database have nagative taxon ids in order to not interfere with the NCBI's taxon ids.
+Note that the reference sequences themselves have negative taxon ids in order to not interfere with the NCBI's taxon ids.

 ```
 # Reporting per-read mappings (non-mapping lines start with '# ').